buildtool/build-tools/README.md

 ## Project structure
 The project folder must be a [Git](https://git-scm.com/) repository, with a least one commit.

-There must be a `deployment_files` directory in the root of your project file.
+There must be a `k8s` directory in the root of your project file.
 This directory contains all the `yaml` files used to describe the Kubernetes deployment tasks needed to run this service.
 Environment specific files can be handled in two different ways depending on personal preference.
-They can either be located in sub-directories, for example `deployment_files/local` for local setup.
+They can either be located in sub-directories, for example `k8s/local` for local setup.

     $ cd projecct
     $ tree
     .
-    └── deployment_files
+    └── k8s
         ├── deploy.yaml
         ├── local
         │   ├── ingress.yaml